Reimagining cooperative education

 - 30-40 hours paid work week

-- Live and work in Grand Island
+- Live in the community

 - Live in provided housing